SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 After a major rebrand in 2020, Sally Beauty focused their marketing efforts around "do-it-yourself" hair color.
 They are the only retailer that sells professional grade hair color used by cosmetologists to the public, which is very different from the typical hair color in a box most people are familiar with.
 As a result, it could be a struggle to convert potential customers with less experience who often felt too intimidated to try their products.
 They needed a way to bridge the knowledge gap between professional expertise and at-home application.

-The first iteration of LCOD was soft launched in 50 stores as an exclusively in-person experience facilitated by employees who would connect interested customers to a colorist using a tablet.
+The first iteration of Licensed Colorist on Demand (LCOD) was soft launched in 50 stores as an exclusively in-person experience facilitated by employees who would connect interested customers to a colorist using a tablet.
 When this initiative proved successful, leadership became interested in making the experience available to online customers as well.

 Sally had never attempted anything this ambitious.
 The concept was somewhat experimental; there was nothing else in the beauty retail space quite like it.
 Unlike competitors who offered in-store consultations for a fee with limited availability, Sally would be offering a personalized, high-quality service accessible to anyone, anywhere for free.
 This was an excellent opportunity to differentiate themselves in the world of hair color and provide a unique value proposition to their customers.